nystudio107/craft-vite/docs/docs/index.md

 });
 ```

-If you're using Chrome, are _not_ using `https` are _also_ using `localhost` for your Vite dev server, you may also need to disable the `chrome://flags/#block-insecure-private-network-requests` flag to allow HMR to work as expected.
+If you’re using Chrome, are _not_ using `https` are _also_ using `localhost` for your Vite dev server, you may also need to disable the `chrome://flags/#block-insecure-private-network-requests` flag to allow HMR to work as expected.

 #### Modern + Legacy Config